osuosl/cs312/source/slides/00_introduction.rst

 *System Administration Handbook (4th Edition)* by Evi Nemeth et al

-* You are responsible for any material presented in class, even if not covered by the textbook.
+* You are responsible for any material presented in-class, even if not covered by the textbook.
-* You are responsible for all assigned reading from the book, even if it is not discussed in class
+* You are responsible for all assigned reading from the book, even if it is not discussed in-class

 Measurable Student Learning Outcomes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~